devoblazintrails/devoblazintrails.github.io/_pages/our-services.md

 **Ongoing help to keep Salesforce humming.**

-Need regular support but not full-time staff?
+Need regular support but not full-time staff?<br>
 Our **Fractional Admin Services** give you certified Salesforce expertise when and how you need it.

 **Common tasks we handle:**